- FindLaw /

 - Have violated the Pennsylvania Election Code within the last four years

-Where Do I Vote in Pennsylvania
+Where Do I Vote in Pennsylvania?

 For in-person voting, you can find your local polling place using the Pennsylvania Department of State Polling Place Search Tool.
-Depending on where you live, you can mail your absentee ballot or use a designated drop box.
-For mail-in ballots, you should use the return envelope.
+Depending on where you live, you can vote by mail with your absentee ballot or use a designated drop box.
+As per Act 88, passed in 2022, each county is limited to one drop box location unless the box is open to all voters and is under video surveillance.

-Registering to Vote in Pennsylvania
+Registering To Vote in Pennsylvania

 Pennsylvanians have several options to register to vote.
 These options include registering: